kamsaliRohith/devopsassignment/README.md

-# DevOps Assignment -  Hotel Management using Apache, Mysql and Docker Compose
+# DevOps Assignment -  Blood Bank Management using Apache, Mysql and Docker Compose

-You are working in MNC and have been asked by your manager to create a website for Hotel management (Website should contain one login page and web-pages for entering and retrieving the donor’s details to and from the database (mysql)).
+You are working in MNC and have been asked by your manager to create a website for Blood Bank management (Website should contain one login page and web-pages for entering and retrieving the donor’s details to and from the database (mysql)).
 Use docker-compose and implement the following:
 1. Create two volumes having name (<first-name>_<last 4 digits of registration No.>